hatlabs/SH-RPi-daemon/README.md

 Before starting the Docker container, you need to manually enable I2C on your Raspberry Pi by issuing the following command:

     sudo raspi-config nonint do_i2c 0

+### Unattended Installation

+Alternatively, it is possible to clone this repo on a Raspberry Pi device and run the `install.sh` script.
+This will install the daemon and the configuration files.
+If you want to define the desired configuration without going through the interactive dialogs, they can be defined on the command line as follows:

+    sudo ./install.sh --enable RTC,CAN

+The above command will enable the RTC and CAN (NMEA 2000) features.
+The following features are available:

+- `RTC`: Enables the real-time-clock
+- `CAN`: Enables the CAN (NMEA 2000) interface
+- `RS485`: Enables the RS485 interface
+- `MAX-M8Q`: Enables the u-blox MAX-M8Q GPS interface

 ## Configuration